facebookresearch/xformers/BENCHMARKS.md

 _Note_: The estimated flops currently miss accounting for many operators, and are almost certainly an undercount.
 See issue [#154](https://github.com/fairinternal/xformers/issues/154)

-## Casual Attention Blocksparse Optimization
+## Causal Attention Blocksparse Optimization

 FP16            | FP32
 :-------------------------:|:-------------------------: